3xiaoli33/PathoSpace/README.md

 📂 Directory Structure

-dino/: Implementation of DINO pre-training combined with Vim/Vision-Mamba architecture.
+🦕 dino/: Implementation of DINO pre-training combined with Vim/Vision-Mamba architecture.

-preprocess/: WSI preprocessing pipeline (WSI $\to$ patches) and feature preparation, based on CLAM.
+✂️ preprocess/: WSI preprocessing pipeline (WSI $\to$ patches) and feature preparation, based on CLAM.

-MIL/: Downstream Multiple Instance Learning frameworks for training and evaluation.
+🧠 MIL/: Downstream Multiple Instance Learning frameworks for training and evaluation.
 Includes implementations of:

 ABMIL, CLAM, DTFD-MIL, TransMIL.

-generate_camelyon16_heatmaps.py: Script for generating WSI-level heatmaps based on MIL attention/saliency scores.
+🗺️ generate_camelyon16_heatmaps.py: Script for generating WSI-level heatmaps based on MIL attention/saliency scores.

-generate_analysis_plots.py: Tools for generating analysis plots, such as clustering visualizations (t-SNE) and long-range dependency histograms.
+📊 generate_analysis_plots.py: Tools for generating analysis plots, such as clustering visualizations (t-SNE) and long-range dependency histograms.

 🛠️ Installation & Environment

-This repository depends on CUDA, PyTorch, and OpenSlide.
+This repository depends on CUDA 🎮, PyTorch 🔥, and OpenSlide 🖼️.
 Due to environmental variations, we recommend referring to docs/Vim4Path.md for detailed installation steps.

 Basic setup: